chenheinrich/RELIKE/README.md

 This is a standalone python likelihood package, outputting the Planck likelihood for any global ionization history model _xe(z)_.
 The functional form of _xe(z)_ between 6 < z < zmax is specified by the user (we only support zmax = 30 for now), and fully reionized hydrogen is assumed for _z < 6_ with typical helium ionization history.

-**NEW**: You can now install with a simple **`pip install relike`**.
-Note that we only support python3, so use pip3 and python3 if that's not your default python version.
-Once done, you can skip to "run tests" after `cd RELIKE`.
+**NEW: You can now install with a simple `pip install relike`**.
+Note that we only support python3, so use pip3 and python3 if that's not your default python version. **Once done, you can skip to "run tests" after `cd RELIKE`**.

 - Install requirements first: